 Follow the guidelines to sign into your profile

-If you do not have a profile yet, initially go to sumup.me utilizing your computer system, then log in
+If you do not have a profile yet, first go to sumup.me utilizing your computer, then log in

-Now you have access to all the functions– get started by creating an item catalogue with all your products or gain access to your existing item catalogue saved in your profile
+Now you have access to all the features– get started by producing a product brochure with all your products or gain access to your existing product catalogue saved in your profile

-To take card payments, just add a product to your shopping cart and choose the payment technique “Card Reader”, then follow the guidelines
+To take card payments, merely include a product to your shopping cart and select the payment technique “Card Reader”, then follow the guidelines

 Do I need a card reader to accept card payments with Point of Sale Lite?